Nintendo Network

 The Nintendo Network (Note: ニンテンドーネットワーク (Nintendō Nettowāku)) was an online service run by Nintendo that provided free online functionalities for the Nintendo 3DS and Wii U systems and their compatible games.
-Launched in 2012, it was Nintendo's second online service after Nintendo Wi-Fi Connection; the Nintendo Network was not a component of the Nintendo Switch, which uses the subscription based Nintendo Switch Online, although Nintendo Network IDs were able to be linked to the Switch via Nintendo Accounts.
+Launched in 2012, it was Nintendo's second online service after Nintendo Wi-Fi Connection; the Nintendo Network was not supported on the Nintendo Switch, which uses the subscription-based Nintendo Switch Online, although Nintendo Network IDs were able to be linked to the Switch via Nintendo Accounts.

-The service was shut down by Nintendo on April 8, 2024, leading to functions such as online play, global leaderboards, SpotPass, and most other online features of both the Wii U and 3DS no longer being accessible; the only services which remain online are Pokémon Bank and Poké Transporter, system software and game updates, the 3DS theme shop, and re-downloading previously purchased software from the Nintendo eShop for their respective systems.
+The service was shut down by Nintendo on April 8, 2024, leading to functions such as online play, global leaderboards, SpotPass, and most other online features of both the Wii U and 3DS no longer being accessible.
+Pokémon Bank and Poké Transporter, which remained online after the initial shutdown, are set to be discontinued on February 25, 2027.
+The only services which remain online are system software and game updates, the limited Nintendo 3DS theme shop, friend lists, and redownloading previously purchased software from the Nintendo eShop for their respective systems.
+Users can also still sign into the service and link the Nintendo Network ID to a Nintendo Account.

 History

 On January 20, 2012, an image of Theatrhythm Final Fantasys box art was released showing a "Nintendo Network" icon in the corner of the box.
 It was speculated that "Nintendo Network" was a rebranding of the Nintendo Wi-Fi Connection.

 Nintendo officially announced Nintendo Network on January 26, 2012.
-Nintendo stated that Nintendo Network would be an entirely new unified network system as opposed to a rebranding of Nintendo Wi-Fi Connection.
+Nintendo stated that Nintendo Network would be a new unified network system as opposed to a rebranding of Nintendo Wi-Fi Connection.
 Nintendo stated that the Nintendo Network would provide the infrastructure for online multiplayer (through universal friend codes on the Nintendo 3DS and a user account system on the Wii U), SpotPass, and the Nintendo eShop.
-During the Pre-E3 Nintendo Direct, Nintendo clarified that Nintendo Network would be the basis for Nintendo's new social network known as Miiverse.
+During the pre-E3 Nintendo Direct, Nintendo clarified that Nintendo Network would be the basis for Nintendo's then-upcoming social network known as Miiverse.
 Nintendo Network would provide the network infrastructure for the Nintendo 3DS, for the Wii U, and was initially planned for future Nintendo platforms.

 Former president of Nintendo Satoru Iwata said, "Unlike Nintendo Wi-Fi Connection, which has been focused upon specific functionalities and concepts, we are aiming to establish a platform where various services available through the network for our consumers shall be connected via Nintendo Network service so that the company can make comprehensive proposals to consumers."